ericehanley/gke-ray-llm-workflows/README.md

 This end-to-end tutorial **fine-tunes** an LLM to perform **batch inference** and **online serving** at scale.
 While entity recognition (NER) is the main task in this tutorial, you can easily extend these end-to-end workflows to any use case.

+This fork has been updated to run specifically on GKE and highlights the specific functionality of KubeRay CRDs.

 <img src="https://raw.githubusercontent.com/anyscale/e2e-llm-workflows/refs/heads/main/images/e2e_llm.png" width=800>

 **Note**: The intent of this tutorial is to show how you can use Ray to implement end-to-end LLM workflows that can extend to any use case, including multimodal.